 I find it hard to believe that they hadn’t thought to do this a couple of centuries earlier, since the British had already been shipping spices such as cloves, pepper, cinnamon, and nutmeg from the Malay Peninsula, Moluccas and Java from the 1590s, along with the Portuguese, Spanish and Dutch, who established the Dutch East India Company.

-In fact, it was the Portuguese explorer Vasco de Gama who first sailed to India in 1498 and we know from ship records that they returned with cinnamon, pepper and ginger.
+In fact, it was the Portuguese explorer Vasco de Gama who first sailed to India in 1498 and we know from ship records that he returned with cinnamon, pepper and ginger.
 They would also trade with the Khmers in Cambodia, from the early 1500s, from where they’d shipped pepper, cardamom and cloves, among other products.

 Researchers agree that the British took the word ‘curry’ from the Portuguese ‘carree’, which they used to refer to spice seasoning and ‘caril’ used to describe a curry broth, sauce or relish.
 The Portuguese in turn had simply adopted the Malayalam word ‘karil’ and the Tamil word ‘kari’, which had the same meanings.